-You are likely aware that new legal protection for personal information, General Data Protection Regulation (GDPR), is coming into force on 25 May 2018.
+You are likely aware that new legal protection for personal information, General Data Protection Regulation (GDPR), came into force on 25 May 2018.

 In keeping with this, I need to let you know how I use your personal information when you contact me.
 In summary: